Flagpoling Work Permit Canada

 Who may flagpole for a work permit?

-If you do not fall under any of these groups, do not flagpole for a work permit.
+Do not flagpole for a work permit if you do not fall under any of these groups.
 If unqualified, you could face one of the following problems:

 - The officer allows you to enter Canada but advises you to apply online or by paper after the entry